FCG369/ISS-Project-ROS/README.md

 # ISS-Project-ROS
 A KSP hyper-realistic mod about the Russian Orbital Segment (ROS) on the International Space Station.
-# EXPECTED FEATURES IN FIRST COMPLETE RELEASE
+# EXPECTED FEATURES IN 1.0 RELEASE
-SSVP and APAS ports,
+SSVP - APAS-95 ports,
 Zarya,
 Zvezda,
 Soyuz MS,